-- carry passengers and cargo within recommended limits on the Tire and Loading Information label.
-See Loading the Vehicle on page 5-28. - are driven on reasonable road surfaces within legal driving limits. - use the recommended fuel.
-See Gasoline Octane on page 6-7.
+- Carry passengers and cargo within recommended limits on the Tire and Loading Information label.
+See Vehicle Load Limits on page 9-14. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
+See Recommended Fuel on page 9-49.

-Performing maintenance work on a vehicle can be dangerous.
-In trying to do some jobs, you can be seriously injured.
-Do your own maintenance work only if you have the required know-how and the proper tools and equipment for the job.
-If you have any doubt, see your dealer/retailer to have a qualified technician do the work.
-See Doing Your Own Service Work on page 6-5.

-At your General Motors dealer/retailer, you can be certain that you will receive the highest level of service available.
-Your dealer/retailer has specially trained service technicians, uses genuine GM replacement parts, as well as, up to date tools and equipment to ensure fast and accurate diagnostics.
+Performing maintenance work can be dangerous.
+Some jobs can cause serious injury.
+Perform maintenance work only if you have the required know-how and the proper tools and equipment.
+If in doubt, see your dealer to have a qualified technician do the work.
+See Doing Your Own Service Work on page 10-8.
+At your dealer, you can be certain that you will receive the highest level of service available.
+Your dealer has specially trained service technicians, uses genuine replacement parts, as well as, up-to-date tools and equipment to ensure fast and accurate diagnostics.

-The proper replacement parts, fluids, and lubricants to use are listed in Recommended Fluids and Lubricants on page 7-10 and Maintenance Replacement Parts on page 7-12.
-We recommend the use of genuine parts from your dealer/retailer.
+The proper replacement parts, fluids, and lubricants to use are listed in Recommended Fluids and Lubricants on page 11-6 and Maintenance Replacement Parts on page 11-8.
+We recommend the use of genuine parts from your dealer.